 Change the first paragraph as follows:

 An SAE peer indicates support for direct hashing to obtain the FFC password element by setting the SAE hash-to-element bit in the Extended RSN Capabilities field in all Beacon and Probe Response frames.
-A STA or an MLD that uses a password identifier shall use the direct hashing technique.
+An SAE peer that uses a password identifier shall use the direct hashing technique.
 An SAE initiator that has identified a peer that supports the following technique (through receipt of Beacon or Probe Response frames) shall derive PT according to the following technique and indicate this by setting the status code in the SAE Commit message to SAE_HASH_TO_ELEMENT.
 An SAE initiator shall not indicate support for this form of PWE derivation unless its peer has already signalled support.
-If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set to SAE_HASH_TO_ELEMENT.
+If an SAE Commit message is received with status code equal to SAE_HASH_TO_ELEMENT the peer shall generate the PWE using the following technique and reply with its own SAE Commit message with status code set to SAE_HASH_TO_ELEMENT. (#2864)

 SAE protocol